-Shame fuels addiction and the addiction treatment community needs to change how they view and treat people.
+Shame fuels addiction, and the addiction treatment community needs to change how they view and treat people.

 It is time to reverse society’s teaching of guilt and shame.
-We need to change the archaic’ idea of further breaking people down in order to rebuild them.
+We need to change the archaic’ idea of further breaking people down to rebuild them.
 When people are hurting, they need support, compassion, and care.
 Making them carry the burden of guilt and shame only makes them further crave ways to self-medicate.

 The Negative Power of Shame

 Shame is such a complicated feeling; it is a negative view of oneself.
 Also, shame is a painful feeling associated with humiliation, making you want to hide or disappear.
 Being in a state of intense and prolonged guilt is unproductive and harmful.
 It can lead to anxiety, depression, and hopelessness, and it should not be an integral part of any addiction treatment.